Dylan-M-afk/forum-system/README.md

 * `MONGODB_URI`: Your MongoDB connection string.
 * `DATABASE_NAME`: The name of the MongoDB database you want to use.
 * `PEPPER`: A secret value used for password hashing.

+## Access the webui
+You can access the webui after you have installed and ran both the client and server.
+[Navigate to localhost:3000](http://localhost:3000) in your browser.

 ## Technology Used